oracle-livelabs/apex/nyc-genai-lab/1-create-app/1-create-app.md

 1. Navigate to **Search and Apply** page.
     ![Application Home Page](images/select-page.png " ")

 2. In the rendering tree, select **Search Results** card region.
-In the property editor, select the following:
+In the property editor, switch to the **Attributes** tab and select the following:
     - Title > Column: **SCHOOL_NAME**
     - Subtitle > Column: **INTEREST**
     - Secondary Body > Column: **BOROUGH**